blarney-lang/blarney/README.md

 ## Example 7: Queues

-Queues (also known as FIFOs) are commonly used abstraction in hardware design.
+Queues (also known as FIFOs) are a commonly used abstraction in hardware design.
 Blarney provides [a range of different queue implementations](http://mn416.github.io/blarney/Blarney-Queue.html), all of which implement the following interface.